The Dave Caddey Memorial Scholarship

 AIAC is committed to ensuring the long-term success of aerospace in Canada.
 In establishing this scholarship, AIAC will help Canadian aerospace companies of all sizes to have the resources they need to grow and enhance their competitiveness.

-The 2022 Scholarship winner will receive:
+The 2023 Scholarship winner will receive:

-- Financial assistance for their post-secondary education
+• Financial assistance towards their post-secondary education

-- Opportunity to attend all sessions and network with aerospace professionals and government officials at Summit 2022
+• Opportunity to attend all sessions and network with aerospace professionals and government officials at Summit 2023

-- One-on-one meet and greet with a speaker from the Summit
+• One-on-one meet and greet with a speaker from the Summit

 FAQ